JacobBonner/JenkinsTutorial/README.md

 ___

+## Outline

+1. Part 1 - Setup
+2. Part 2 - Key Terminology
+3. Part 3 - Jenkins User Interface
+4. Part 4 - Projects and Pipelines
+    - 4.1 - Types of Items
+    - 4.2 - Freestyle Jobs/Projects
+        - 4.2.1 - Job Configuration
+        - 4.2.2 - Adding a Build Step and Building the Job
+    - 4.3 - Pipelines
+        - 4.3.1 - What is Jenkins Pipeline?
+        - 4.3.2 - Why Pipeline?
+        - 4.3.3 - Pipeline Concepts and Syntax
+        - 4.3.4 - Pipeline Job configuration
+        - 4.3.5 - Adding Pipeline Code and Building the Pipeline
+    - 4.4 - Parameters, Global Pipeline Variables, and a Job's Workspace
+        - 4.4.1 - Parametrizing a Job
+        - 4.4.2 - Global Pipeline Variables
+        - 4.4.3 - A Job's Workspace
+    - 4.5 Bringing It All Together
+        - 4.5.1 - Recap
+        - 4.5.2 - Creating a More Advanced Pipeline
+5. Part 5
+    - 5.1 - Tracking/Monitoring Build State
+    - 5.2 - Polling SCM for Build Triggering
+    - 5.3 - Build Artifacts
+    - 5.4 - Triggering Builds with Github Webhooks
+        - 5.4.1 - Create a Personal Access Token in Github
+        - 5.4.2 - Create Necessary Credentials in Jenkins
+        - 5.4.3 - Configure GitHub Server in Jenkins
+        - 5.4.4 - Setup and Configure ngrok
+        - 5.4.5 - Create a Webhook in GitHub
+        - 5.4.6 - Create a Job in Jenkins and Trigger with a Webhook
+6. Part 6 - Agents and Distributing Builds
+    - 6.1 - Adding an SSH Build Agent
+        - 6.1.1 - Retrieve Private SSH Key from Worker
+        - 6.1.2 - Add a Node in Jenkins
+    - 6.2 - Using Docker Images for Agents
+        - 6.2.1 - Configure Jenkins for Docker
+        - 6.2.2 - Create a Pipeline with a Docker Agent
+    - 6.3 - Further Node Configuration
+7. Part 7 - Testing and Post-Execution Behaviors
+    - 7.1 - Post-Execution Behaviors
+    - 7.2 - Testing
+8. Part 8 - REST API
+    - 8.1 - What can you do with the REST API
+    - 8.2 - URL Tips for Fetching Data
+    - 8.3 - Triggering a build via the REST API
+    - 8.4 - Retrieving Various Information via the REST API
+9. Part 9 - Further Topics and Next Steps

 ## Part 1 - Setup

 1. Install Prerequisites: [VirtualBox](https://www.virtualbox.org/wiki/Downloads) , [Vagrant](https://www.vagrantup.com/downloads) , [Git](https://git-scm.com/downloads) , and a Terminal with an SSH client ([PS Core](https://github.com/powershell/powershell), [MobaXterm](https://mobaxterm.mobatek.net/), etc).